drangara/MFIX-Exa/docs/source_docs/qb/biseg.rst

    :align: center
    :alt: Sim comparison to bidisperse segregation experiment at NETL

-   Comparison of experiment and MFiX-Exa simulaton for rapid segregation of a bi-disperse particle mixture.
+   Comparison of experiment and MFIX-Exa simulaton for rapid segregation of a bi-disperse particle mixture.